|

 and helped us both fall quickly asleep.
 I have, I

-admit, used it for coughs and had it do no good at all,
+admit, used it for coughs and had it do no good at all

+but believe it certainly works as well as (or better than) many of our more common pulmonary remedies.
 I have also noted that the flowers, used as a steam

 inhalation, clear the sinuses and dispel congestion